haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <hr>
 ## Setting up the docking

-The first step in setting up the docking is to create a `run.param` file containing the information about your molecules, restraints and the location of the HADDOCK sofware in your system.
+The first step in setting up the docking is to create a `run.param` file containing the information about your molecules, restraints and the location of the HADDOCK software in your system.
 The HADDOCK distribution you installed at the beginning of this tutorial contains an example directory with examples for a variety of docking scenarios:

 * _protein-dna_              : protein-DNA docking (3CRO)
 * _protein-ligand_           : protein-ligand docking (Neuraminidase)
-* _protein-peptide-ensemble_ : example of ensemble-averaged PRE restraints docking with two copies of a peptide not seeing eachother (multiple binding modes) (sumo-daxx-simc system)
+* _protein-peptide-ensemble_ : example of ensemble-averaged PRE restraints docking with two copies of a peptide not seeing each other (multiple binding modes) (sumo-daxx-simc system)
 * _protein-peptide_          : protein-peptide docking from an ensemble of three peptide conformations with increased flexibility
 * _protein-protein_          : protein-protein docking from an ensemble of NMR structure using CSP data (e2a-hpr)
 * _protein-protein-dani_     : protein-protein docking from an ensemble of NMR structure using CSP data (e2a-hpr)